0xSpaceShard/starknet-devnet/website/docs/intro.md

   - L1-L2 - use content of contracts/README.md, add section in postman.md that mentions the example and starknet-hardhat-plugin; consider adding developer section to postman.md
  -->

-## Restarting

-Devnet can be restarted by making a `POST /restart` request (no body required).
-All of the deployed contracts (including predeployed), blocks and storage updates will be restarted to the original state, without the transactions and requests from a dump file you may have provided on startup.

-If you're using [**the Hardhat plugin**](https://github.com/0xSpaceShard/starknet-hardhat-plugin#restart), restart with `starknet.devnet.restart()`.

 ## Lite Mode